 The total time allotted to this section is 50 minutes and you’ll be scored on a point range of 0 to 5, which will then be converted to a score scale of 0 to 30.

 The total score for the TOEFL test can range between 0 and 120.
 The authorities responsible for checking the test include a combination of certified Educational testing service raters and AI.
-The scores are made available online 6 days after the test date.
-A hard copy of the reports is mailed to the candidate within 11 days of the test date.
+You will receive your scores online 6 days after the test date.
+You will get a hard copy of the reports within 11 days of your exam.

 TOEFL exam fee

 The fee of the TOEFL exam can vary from country to country.
 US high school senior candidates can also apply for a TOEFL fee reduction.
 However, international students have to pay the full cost.
 You can find more about the test fee here.

 Relax!
 The TOEFL Exam Preparation isn’t as hard as it seems.
 If you’re nervous on your way to the examination center, sweating buckets upon buckets, don’t panic!
 Everyone goes through it.
 Being nervous is a positive sign of you taking the task at hand seriously.